Prit04/RHUL-Final-Year-Project/diary.md

 ### 21/10/2024

 After a few days off to work on other univeristy work and commitments, it is the start of week and i will start the next stages of the work required.
 This week i am to implement the plaer HUD, implement the eneimes and a basic combat system.

+### 22/10/2024

+I have created a 2D scene for the players HUD, with a placeholder health bar.
+The rest of the HUD will be added soon.
+I have also linked and overlayed it on the main game screen, having tested it, it is functional.